 Under special circumstances, and only with the approval of the course instructor and the student’s advisor, courses normally offered only for a grade may be taken on a credit/no credit (CR/NC) basis.
 Credit will be awarded only if the work is equivalent to a grade of B or better.
 No more than 10 semester hours of coursework taken on a CR/NC basis may be applied toward the completion of a graduate degree, licensure, or endorsement.
 This limitation does not apply to required coursework that is offered only on a CR/NC basis.

 For other policies related to grades and courses, please see the Registration Policies section of this catalog.

 Appealing a Course Grade

-If a student has a concern about the final grade given in a course, the student should first attempt to resolve the issue with the instructor in the course.
+If a student has a concern about the final grade given in a course, the student should first attempt to resolve the issue with the instructor of the course.
 A student’s academic advisor may provide support in this process, clarifying issues and facilitating discussion.
 If the matter remains unresolved in discussions between the student and faculty member, the student may then elect to meet with the program director.
-If the student feels the matter has not been satisfactorily resolved at this level, she or he may submit a formal written appeal to the chair of the department.
-This appeal must be submitted within one month of time at which the final grade is issued.
+If the student feels the matter has not been satisfactorily resolved at this level, they may submit a formal written appeal to the chair of the department.
+This appeal must be submitted within one month of the time at which the final grade is issued.
 The department chair will respond within three weeks of receiving the appeal.